teddygroves/bibat/paper.md

 Morris, Bob Carpenter, Brian Ward for development advice.

 # Funding
-The development of `cookiecutter-cmdstanpy-analysis` was supported by the Novo Nordisk Foundation, specifically by grant numbers NNF20CC0035580 and NNF14OC0009473.
+The development of `bibat` was supported by the Novo Nordisk Foundation, specifically by grant numbers NNF20CC0035580 and NNF14OC0009473.

 # References